1. No Shooting before 9:00 AM Monday thru Saturday or 10:00 AM on Sunday. Please let our

 neighbor's sleep in and enjoy church

-2. No using the un-lit ranges after dark unless approved by KSA.
+2. No using the un-lit ranges after sunset unless approved by KSA.

 3. Consumption of alcohol is not permitted prior to or during range use.